sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

     This rule again is probably due to Śridharâcârya, and reappears in the *Gaṇita-kaumudi* of Nârâyaṇa under the influence of the former.

     Besides the above-mentioned specialities which relate to the subject matter of the *Pâṭigaṇita*, there is one more peculiarity which pertains to the composition of the *Pâṭigaṇita* and deserves special notice.
 This lies in the fact that the author has taken care to employ exclusively the *âryâ* metre in the formation of verses giving the rules.
 There is not a single rule which is in any other metre.
 This, however, cannot be said regarding the verses containing the examples, although the examples are also generally set in the same metre.
-We find that out of 133 examples, 104 are in the *âryâ* metre, 26 in the *anuṣṭup* metre, 1 in *upajâti*, 1 in *śardûlavikridit*, and 1 in [*vaśantatilakâ*.](# "Exs.
+We find that out of 133 examples, 104 are in the *âryâ* metre, 26 in the *anuṣṭup* metre, 1 in *upajâti*, 1 in *śardûlavikridit*, and 1 in *vaśantatilakâ*.[^26]

+   **3-2.
+The Patiganita-sara ( or Trisatika ).** The *Pâṭigaṇita-sâra*, as its name implies and as the author himself says in the opening stanza to that work, is an abstract of the

+[^26]: "Exs.
 1-15, 17-31, 33, 36-44, 47, 50-56, 59-66, 69, 72, 76-77, 86-88, 91-103, 106-133 are in the âryâ metre; Exs.
 34, 35, 45, 46, 48, 49, 57, 58 67, 68, 71, 73-75, 78-85, 89, 90, 104, 105 are in anuṣṭup; Ex.
 16 is in upajâti; Ex.
 32 is in Śârdûlavikriḍit; and Ex.
-70 is in vasantatilakâ.")
+70 is in vasantatilakâ."

-   **3-2.
-The Patiganita-sara ( or Trisatika ).** The *Pâṭigaṇita-sâra*, as its name implies and as the author himself says in the opening stanza to that work, is an abstract of the